platformbuilds/opencompute/README.md

+---
+layout: page
+title: Open Compute Project
+bare: true                            # Make this page by not displaying author information, and ensuring there's no table of contents
+toc: true                             # Adds a table of contents to the left sidebar of the page
+credits: true                         # Adds credits for the page including the author and date to the title
+author_name: aarvee                   # Sets the name of the author
+author_url: https://github.com/platformbuilds/ # An optional link to a page specific to the author
+---

 # Open Compute Project
 The Open Compute Project (OCP) is a global initiative aimed at redefining data center infrastructure through open-source hardware designs.
 By fostering collaboration among industry leaders, OCP has enabled the development of cost-effective, energy-efficient, and scalable solutions for modern data centers.